The Upanishads

 Kenopanishad

-“At whose prompting does the mind go out to its objects?”
+“By whose impulse does the mind move toward its objects?”

 03